 "Baby" potatoes are names such not because of their age but their size.
 They are creamier and usually similar to their larger kin.
-But many packagers use the terms interchangeably.
+But many packagers use the terms "new" and "baby" interchangeably.

 Can I Roast Other Kinds of Potatoes?

-The short answer, is yes!
-You can roast pretty much any potato.
-The longer answer, however, is that you'll get better results with roasting potatoes with thinner skin and more (but not too much) starch.
-The waxier varieties (e.g. the red potato) tends to get too soft when roasted.
-The starchier potatoes (like the Russets) get really fluffy but dry on the inside.
+You'll get better results with roasting potatoes with thinner skin and more (but not too much) starch.
+The waxier varieties (e.g. the red potato) tend to get too soft when roasted.
+The starchier potatoes (like the russets) get really fluffy but dry on the inside.
 Yukon golds have a good balance of a waxy texture and enough starch to be a great potato for roasting.